Teaching and learning as petitioning

 Oddience, un partenariat pour développer des compétences nouvelles

-Par Lucile Boncompain, Les Couleurs de l’Education
+Par Lucile Boncompain, Les Couleurs de l’Education, conseil et formation

 Oddience, un partenariat pour développer des compétences nouvelles